cubiclesoft/sso-server/docs/integrating-with-third-party-software.md

 Before getting into the setup of OAuth2, here are the downsides of the OAuth2 shim:

 * No session control management from the SSO server.
-Sessions are controlled by the calling application whereas the SSO client always abides by the SSO server session lifetime.
+Sessions are controlled by the calling application whereas the official SSO clients always abide by the SSO server session lifetime.
 * Very limited tags/permissions support.
 Mapped SSO tags are passed back with a `tag:` prefix, but only a custom OAuth2 provider could interpret them and do something.
 At that point, integrating the regular SSO client may make more sense.
 * Disabled namespace support.
 Namespaces can still be enabled but could result in an infinite login loop since an OAuth2 provider can't detect a loop of this nature.
 * No request continuation.
 HTML forms that were filled out will probably have to be filled out again unless the application saved them prior to initiating the login.
 Admittedly, this is fairly minor.